Best headphones deals for Amazon Prime Day 2024

 Don’t think we forgot about the little ones, Amazon is also offering some really great deals on a range of children’s headphones too.
 Case in point, this IndyBest-approved pair from Belkin.
 “Whether they’re gaming or working, the headset has 35 hours of battery life to keep them going all day and then some.”
 With a saving of almost 40 per cent, these would make a great Christmas present.

-For that retro look but with modern performance, you can’t go wrong with Marshalls –especially when they have more than 30 per cent off.
+For a retro look with modern performance, you can’t go wrong with Marshall headphones – especially when they have £50 off.
 Our tester felt like a true rockstar wearing these cans, saying: “The custom 40mm drivers wrap the music around your head as if on stage, and the ANC does a laudable job of replicating this sound while shutting out your annoying coworkers.”

 Do you need Amazon Prime to buy Prime Big Deal Days deals?